UtkarshVerma/dwmblocks-async/README.md

 // Maximum possible length of output from block, expressed in number of characters.
 #define CMDLENGTH 50

-// The statusbar's delimiter that appears in between each block.
+// The status bar's delimiter that appears in between each block.
 #define DELIMITER " "

-// Adds a leading delimiter to the statusbar, useful for powerline.
+// Adds a leading delimiter to the status bar, useful for powerline.
 #define LEADING_DELIMITER

 // Enable clickability for blocks.
 See the "Clickable blocks" section below.